The Opacity of Backbones: Results

-We will treat this section briefly and informally, as we will argue that its claims can be seen as following from the previous section's proofs.
+Our use of $B$ and $A$ here reflects that of the theorems in this section.
 The crucial thing to note is that the mapping from strings $x$ (as to whether they belong to $B$) into the string that $x$ puts into $A$ is (a)~polynomial-time computable (and so the one string that $x$ puts into $A$ is at most polynomially longer than $x$), and (b) one-to-one.

-So, any collection of $m$ instances up to a given length $n$ that fool a particular polynomial-time algorithm for $B$ are associated with at least $m$ distinct instances in $A$ all of length at most $n^q$ (where the polynomial bound on the length of the formula that $x$ puts into $A$ is that it is of length at most $n^q$\footnote{ We have for simplicity in this brief analysis left out any lower-order terms and the leading-term constant, but that is legal except at $n \in \{0,1\}$---since starting with $n=2$ we can boost $q$ if needed---and no finite set of values, such as $\{0,1\}$ can cause problems to our theorem, as it is about the ``infinitely-often'' and ``almost-everywhere'' cases.
+So any collection of $m$ instances up to a given length $n$ that fool a particular polynomial-time algorithm for $B$ are associated with at least $m$ distinct instances in $A$ all of length at most $n^q$ ( where the polynomial bound on the length of the formula that $x$, $|x| = n$, puts into $A$ is that its length is $n^q$ or less \footnote{ We have for simplicity left out any lower-order terms and the leading-term constant, but that is legal except at $n \in \{0,1\}$---since starting with $n=2$ we can boost $q$ if needed---and no finite set of values, such as $\{0,1\}$ can cause problems to our theorem, as it is about the ``infinitely-often'' and ``almost-everywhere'' cases.
 However, such boosting does potentially interfere with the inverse-of-$k$ relation mentioned in Footnote~\ref{f:epsilon-vs-time}, and so if we wanted to maintain that, we would in this argument instead use a lowest-degree-possible monotonic polynomial bounding the growth rate.} ).
 So if one had an algorithm for the ``$A$'' set such that the algorithm had at most $m'$ errors on the strings up to length $n^q$, it would certainly imply an algorithm for $B$ that up to length $n^{1/q}$ made at most $m'$ errors.
 Namely, one's heuristic of that form for $B$ would be to take $x$, map it to the string it put into $A$, and then run the heuristic for $A$ on that string.